 2011

-In 2011, CASA-Trinity acquired the Elmira, NY Outpatient Clinic.
+CASA-Trinity acquired the Elmira, NY Outpatient Clinic, expanding services in the Southern Tier.

 ^